mmistakes/so-simple-theme/about/index.md

 Stan project and will prepare an annual diversity report.

-The composition of the non-provisional SGB will be established through half-board elections every year.
+The composition of the non-provisional SGB will be established through elections every year.
 Any changes to the electorate will be approved by majority vote of the existing electorate.

 To reach the current SGB with any questions, concerns, or feedback,